Autoencoder¶

 self.decoding_final = layers.Dense(self.n_input)

-# Building the encoder
+# Build the encoder

 def encoder(self, x):